 Others work with The Countryside Management Service (CMS) who organise volunteer groups for Hertfordshire County Council.
 More information about the CMS is on our Rights of Way in Hertfordshire page.

 Find out more about Rights of Way

 You will find a lot of helpful information on the main Ramblers website.
-Under “Advice” (see tab at the top of this page), there is a section on “Rights of way law”.
-Particularly useful are:
+Under “Advice” (see tab in the main Ramblers strip at the top of this page), there is a heading for “Paths in England and Wales” with links to:

 If you would like to find out in detail how to research historic rights for the Don't Lose Your Way project, the Area have a couple of copies of "Rights of Way - Restoring the Record" by Sarah Bucks and Phil Wadey (the "Green Book") available for loan.
-Contact the Area Chair if you would like to borrow a copy.
+Contact Roger Bangs if you would like to borrow a copy.

 Saturday 27 November 2021Starting at 10:00A moderate 7 mile / 11.3 km walk

 Saturday 27 November 2021Starting at 10:00A moderate 5 mile / 8 km walk

 Saturday 27 November 2021Starting at 10:00A moderate 9 mile / 14.5 km walk

 Saturday 27 November 2021Starting at 10:30An easy 5 mile / 8.1 km walk

 Saturday 27 November 2021Starting at 10:00A leisurely 8 mile / 12.9 km walk